RikGanguli/AI-TicTacToe-Bot/README.md

 <h1>AI Tic-Tac-Toe Bot</h1>

 <p>
-    I developed an AI-powered <strong>Tic-Tac-Toe</strong> bot using Python and <strong>PyGame</strong>.
+    I developed an AI-powered <strong>Tic-Tac-Toe</strong> bot using Python.
     The AI implements the Minimax algorithm to play optimally, ensuring that it never loses when playing against a human player.
-    The graphical user interface is powered by PyGame, making it a fun and interactive experience to play against the AI.
+    The graphical user interface is powered by <strong>PyGame</strong>, making it a fun and interactive experience to play against the AI.
 </p>

 <h2>Game Features</h2>